FC St. Pauli: "Kult" phenomenon

 It was in the mid-1980s that St. Pauli's transition from a standard traditional club into a "Kult" club began.
 The club was also able to turn the location of its ground in the dock area part of town, near Hamburg's famous Reeperbahn – centre of the city's night life and its red-light district – to its advantage.
 An alternative fan scene slowly emerged, built around left-leaning politics, social activism and the event and party atmosphere of the club's matches.
-Supporters adopted the skull and crossbones as their own unofficial emblem.
-St. Pauli became the first team in Germany to officially ban right-wing nationalist activities and displays in its stadium in an era when fascist-inspired football hooliganism threatened the game across Europe.
+St. Pauli became the first team in Germany to officially ban right-wing nationalist activities and displays in its stadium during a period of fascist-inspired football hooliganism across Europe.
 In 1981, the team was averaging small crowds of only 1,600 spectators, but by the late 1990s they were frequently selling out their entire 20,000-capacity ground.

-The skull and crossbones symbol had always been associated with St Pauli (the city quarter) in one way or another.
-Hamburg fostered the most famous pirate of Germany, Klaus Störtebeker, and the symbol had been used by the 1980s squatters at Hafenstraße.
-However, the one who should be credited with finally bringing the symbol to the terraces is probably Doc Mabuse, the singer of a Hamburg punk band.
-As the legend tells, he first grabbed the flag from a stall while passing drunk through the Dom on his way to the Millerntor-Stadion.
+Supporters adopted the skull and crossbones as their own unofficial emblem in the 1980s.
+Although precise details are uncertain, the story goes that named "Doc Mabuse", a singer in a Hamburg punk band, nailed a Jolly Roger flag to a broomstick and brought it to the Millerntor-Stadion.
+The original flag featured a skull with pirate eyepatch.
+Inspired, other fans began to bring similar flags to matches.
+In 1989, Hamburg screenprinter Steph Braun created an image combining a detailed representation of a skull (taken from an anatomy textbook) with the words "ST. PAULI" underneath.
+Intended to represent the area itself, and sold in various record shops around the district, Braun's graphic was adopted by St. Pauli fans and came to be seen as specifically associated with the club.

 In the early 1990s, the media in Germany began to recognize the Kult-image of the club, focusing on the punk part of the fan-base in TV broadcasts of the matches.
 By this time, the media also started to establish nicknames like "Freibeuter der Liga" ("Buccaneers of the League") as well as the satirical "das Freudenhaus der Liga" ("Brothel of the League", literally "House of Joy").
+The club itself realized the potential and in September 1999 bought the rights to Steph Braun's skull and crossbones graphic, making it an official club logo.

 St. Pauli moved in and out of the Bundesliga over the course of the next dozen years: the club was narrowly relegated to the Oberliga in the 1984–85 season, but won the 1985–86 championship and returned to 2.
 Bundesliga.
 Two increasingly strong years followed, resulting in promotion and three seasons in the Bundesliga, from 1988 to 1991.
 Four seasons followed in 2.
-Bundesliga, and then another two in the Bundesliga In 1995 to 1997, before another return to the 2.
+Bundesliga, and then another two in the Bundesliga in 1995 to 1997, before another return to the 2.
 Bundesliga.